ben-marlin/coinflip/src/main/java/edu/guilford/README.md

 private JButton flipButton;
 ```
 Remember from the dice & card classes that we had fields that were accessible to all the methods of the class.
 These operate like that.

+## Images

+Notice that I dropped two png files into your repo.
+They are titled head.png and tail.png.
+You won't be surprised by what they are, but click on them to see that VSCode can display them for you.

+It is entirely possible you won't like those images.
+If that is the case, you can visit a website like images.google.com or shutterstock.com or clipart.com and find replacements.
+If your file is named something different, you will need to adjust the code that mentions these.

+Notice that I put these files in a folder called `resources`.
+This is considered good practice in Java programming with projects.
+You may see example code that places image files in the same folder as the program you're writing, but I've had some difficulty making relative path names work.

 ## Adding a picture of the coin